 ⚈ long_query_time is a float, and can be as low as 0, but that gets verbose; default is a 'useless' 10

-⚈ admin statements tend to be slow but infrequent
+⚈ log_slow_admin_statements tend to be slow but infrequent

-⚈ not_using_indexes is mostly clutter; simply worry about those that are slow
+⚈ log_queries_not_using_indexes is mostly clutter; simply worry about those that are slow

-⚈ If running on a Slave, consider using log_slow_slave_statements
+⚈ If running on a Replica, consider using log_slow_slave_statements

 Other options (version dependent; incomplete):